-Maintaining this philosophy of partnerships within a learning community means that I hold students accountable for their own learning.
-My role is not only to teach students French and an appreciation of literature, but to help them develop skills that will help them become life-long learners and productive members of their future fields as their learning community expands throughout their careers.
+In summary, maintaining this philosophy of partnerships within a learning community means that I hold students accountable for their own learning.
+My role is not only to teach students French and an appreciation of literature, but to help them become life-long learners and productive members of their future fields as their learning community expands throughout their careers.